m2march/runAudioExperiment/README.md

 `runAudioExperiment` is an utility to run an experimental setup where input times must be recorded with precision synchronized to an audio stimulus.
-The utility was developed in the context of _"Simple and cheap setup for measuring timed responses to auditory stimuli"_ (Miguel et. al., under review).
+The utility was developed in the context of _"A simple and cheap setup for timing tapping responses synchronized to auditory stimuli."_ (Miguel, M.A., Riera, P. & Slezak, D.F.
+Behav Res (2021). https://doi.org/10.3758/s13428-021-01653-y). .

 The utility works by executing several trials that consist of reproducing an auditory stimulus while simultaneously recording the signal of an input device.